Energy transition

-An energy transition is a significant structural change in an energy system regarding supply and consumption.
-Currently, a transition to sustainable energy is underway, driven by a recognition that global greenhouse-gas emissions must be brought to zero.
-This process involves downshifting fossil fuels and re-developing whole systems to operate on low carbon energy sources.
+An energy transition (or energy system transformation) is a major structural change to energy supply and consumption in an energy system.
+Currently, a transition to sustainable energy is underway to limit climate change.
+Most of the sustainable energy is renewable energy.
+Therefore, another term for energy transition is renewable energy transition.
+The current transition aims to reduce greenhouse gas emissions from energy quickly and sustainably, mostly by phasing-down fossil fuels and changing as many processes as possible to operate on low carbon electricity.
+A previous energy transition perhaps took place during the Industrial Revolution from 1760 onwards, from wood and other biomass to coal, followed by oil and later natural gas.

-As of 2019, 85% of the world's energy needs are met by burning fossil fuels.
-Energy production and consumption are responsible for 76% of annual human-caused greenhouse gas emissions as of 2018.
+Over three-quarters of the world's energy needs are met by burning fossil fuels, but this usage emits greenhouse gases.
+Energy production and consumption are responsible for most human-caused greenhouse gas emissions.
 To meet the goals of the 2015 Paris Agreement on climate change, emissions must be reduced as soon as possible and reach net-zero by mid-century.
-Since the late 2010s, the renewable energy transition is also driven by the rapidly increasing competitiveness of both.
-Another motivation for the transition is to limit other environmental impact of the energy industry.
+Since the late 2010s, the renewable energy transition has also been driven by the rapidly falling cost of both solar and wind power.
+After 2024, clean energy is cheaper than ever.
+Global solar module prices fell 35 percent to less than 9 cents/kWh.
+EV batteries saw their best price decline in seven years.
+Another benefit of the energy transition is its potential to reduce the health and environmental impacts of the energy industry.

-The renewable energy transition includes a shift from internal combustion engine powered vehicles to more public transport, reduced air travel and electric vehicles.
-Electrification also regards the buildings sector, with heat pumps as the most efficient technology by far.
-For electrical grid scale flexibility, energy storage and super grids are vital to allow for variable, weather-dependent technologies.
+Heating of buildings is being electrified, with heat pumps being the most efficient technology by far.
+To improve the flexibility of electrical grids, the installation of energy storage and super grids are vital to enable the use of variable, weather-dependent technologies.
+However fossil-fuel subsidies are slowing the energy transition.

-The industrial revolution was driven by an energy transition from wood and other biomass to coal, followed by oil and most recently natural gas.
-Historically, there is a correlation between an increasing demand for energy and availability of different energy sources.
-The historical transitions from locally-supplied wood, water and wind energies to globally supplied fossil and nuclear fuels has induced growth in end-use demand through the rapid expansion of engineering research, education and standardisation.
-The mechanisms for the whole-systems changes include new discipline in Transition Engineering amongst all engineering professions, entrepreneurs, researchers and educators.

 Definition

 An energy transition is a broad shift in technologies and behaviours that are needed to replace one source of energy with another.
 A prime example is the change from a pre-industrial system relying on traditional biomass, wind, water and muscle power to an industrial system characterized by pervasive mechanization, steam power and the use of coal.

+The IPCC does not define energy transition in the glossary of its Sixth Assessment Report but it does define transition as: "The process of changing from one state or condition to another in a given period of time.
+Transition can occur in individuals, firms, cities, regions and nations, and can be based on incremental or transformative change."